Dressage

 Dressage (/ˈdrɛsɑːʒ/ or /drᵻˈsɑːʒ/; /fr/, most commonly translated as "training") is a form of horse riding performed in exhibition and competition, as well as an art sometimes pursued solely for the sake of mastery.
-As an equestrian sport defined by the International Equestrian Federation, dressage is described as "the highest expression of horse training" where "horse and rider are expected to perform from memory a series of predetermined movements".
+As an equestrian sport defined by the International Equestrian Federation, dressage is described as "the highest expression of horse training" where the rider executes a memorised sequence of predetermined movements, directing the horse through the test using coordinated leg, seat, and rein aids.

 Competitions are held at all levels from amateur to the Olympic Games and World Equestrian Games.
 Its fundamental purpose is to develop, through standardized progressive training methods, a horse's natural athletic ability and willingness to perform, thereby maximizing its potential as a riding horse.
 At the peak of a dressage horse's gymnastic development, the horse responds smoothly to a skilled rider's minimal aids.
 The rider is relaxed and appears effort-free while the horse willingly performs the requested movement.

 The discipline has a rich history with ancient roots in the writings of Xenophon.
 Modern dressage has evolved as an important equestrian pursuit since the Renaissance when Federico Grisone's "The Rules of Riding" was published in 1550, one of the first notable European treatises on equitation since Xenophon's On Horsemanship.
 Much about training systems used today reflects practices of classical dressage.

 In modern dressage competition, successful training at the various levels is demonstrated through the performance of "tests", prescribed series of movements ridden within a standard arena.
 Judges evaluate each movement on the basis of a standard appropriate to the level of the test and assign each movement a score from zero to ten – zero being "not executed" and 10 being "excellent".
 A competitor achieving all 6s (or 60% overall) might typically then move up to the next level.